Blooming Anomaly

 Enjoy taking pictures and posing with the many golden poppies along the hills of Walker Canyon, as well as other wildflowers blooming here.

-Vince and I braved the traffic and crowds to check out the wildflower superbloom at Walker Canyon.
-Despite the traffic, we were able to enjoy orange hills bursting with poppies along the way.
+I braved the traffic and crowds to check out the wildflower superbloom at Walker Canyon.
+Despite the traffic, I was able to enjoy orange hills bursting with poppies along the way.

-The beginning of the trail was packed with people, but the further we winded along the hills, less people were around so that we were able to enjoy the scenery more.
+The beginning of the trail was packed with people, but the further I winded along the hills, less people were around so that I was able to enjoy the scenery more.

 Around one wind there was a hill splashed with purple wildflowers that I have no name for.
 Other yellow wildflowers in white and yellow were also blooming among the poppies.